University of Texas at Austin wordmarkCollege of Liberal Arts wordmark

 Earlier research has shown that the Austin phase was a time of tumultuous change for the people of central Texas.
 The period began around A.D.
 700 with the introduction of the bow and arrow which supplemented, and eventually replaced, the atlatl and dart, an older weapon system which had been in use for thousands of years.
 The new weapon system—lighter, more deadly accurate, and easier to use in cramped quarters—undoubtedly disrupted the existing order already tense from population pressures, and probably initiated an era of violence reflected in the appearance of the first formal cemeteries in the region.
 Many of the individuals buried in these cemeteries died from arrow wounds, the evidence being corner-notched flint arrow points—of a type called "Scallorn" by archeologists— found embedded in and among their bones.

 The excavations at Graham-Applegate paint a somewhat different, more peaceful picture of Austin phase times.
 Situated on the lower reaches of a gentle slope, the rancheria is not well-positioned for defense.
-Judging from their ruins, the five houses discovered so far are not all in close proximity to one another and may not even have been occupied at the same time.
-Clearly, the inhabitants of the site were not seeking safety in numbers.
-Instead, much of their time and energy was spent in building substantial dwellings to protect themselves from the elements.
-The large central hearths and sturdy side supports are strong indicators that these were winter houses.
+Judging from the features excavated there, the living areas and work areas are not all in close proximity to one another and may not even have been occupied at the same time. .

-The most remarkable finds at Graham-Applegate are still the houses, actually stone circles and pavements that represent the foundations and floors of five hut-like structures swallowed up by the gravel-filled soils soon after they were abandoned by their owners.
+In our early interpretation of the site, it was thought that the stone features at Graham-Applegate were the remains of houses.
+The stone circles and pavements appeared to represent the foundations and floors of five hut-like structures swallowed up by the gravel-filled soils soon after they were abandoned by their owners.
 Prehistoric architectural features are rarely found (or, more accurately, recognized) in central Texas.
-Prior to the investigations at Graham-Applegate, only four prehistoric houses had been excavated in this region, so those at Graham-Applegate more than double that number.
-Similar stone circles found in relatively large numbers along the eroding shorelines of area reservoirs are a reminder that many such features lie buried, archeologically invisible until a chance discovery unveils them.
+Prior to the investigations at Graham-Applegate, only four prehistoric houses had been excavated in this region, so those at Graham-Applegate would more than double that number.
+Similar stone circles found in relatively large numbers along the eroding shorelines of area reservoirs are a reminder that many such features may lie buried, archeologically invisible until a chance discovery unveils them.

 What is a rancheria?